c3g/GenPipes_Docs/docs/source/user_guide/run_gp.rst

 Run GenPipes
 ------------

+.. dropdown:: :material-outlined:`bolt;2em` Usage Change Effective v5.x onward
+   :color: success

+   .. include:: /gp5_0.inc

 After :ref:`selecting a GenPipes deployment option<docs_choose_gp_dep>` you must setup and configure your GenPipes environment as per your deployment choice.
 After you have configured it, you are ready to execute GenPipes.

-First of all, test that it works, without actually running a pipeline, by using the  --help or -h option.
+First, test that GenPipes is correctly deployed and it works, without actually running a pipeline.
+Use :code:`genpipes <pipeline_cmd>` with the  :code:`--help` or ``-h`` option.

 For details, please refer to the Getting Started Guide :ref:`Run GenPipes section<docs_using_gp>`.

-Each of the available GenPipes Pipeline has its own unique execution command.
-You can find details for each in the :ref:`Pipeline Reference Guide<docs_pipeline_ref>`.
-It also has sections demonstrating *example runs* for each pipeline.
+Earlier, you could run GenPipes by invoking individual <pipeline_cmd>.
+With the release of version 5.0.0 onwards, there is a new format to run GenPipes pipelines.

+.. include:: /common/commands/change_format_5.inc

+See :ref:`Pipeline Reference Guide<docs_pipeline_ref>` for details on how to run a specific pipeline in the *example* section.

 New users may benefit from the :ref:`GenPipes Tutorial<doc_list_tutorials>` section of this documentation that provides step by step instructions on how to execute a few sample GenPipes pipelines.
 There is also a tutorial available for :ref:`running GenPipes in the cloud using Google Compute Platform<genpipes_in_the_cloud>`.